 For more in-depth tutorials, Skillshare’s Video Production: The Complete Course is perfect for beginners.
 By signing up for their free trial, you can watch it at no cost.
 It takes you through the ideation process, provides a thorough introduction to equipment, shows you what makes a good video, and teaches you how to compose and expose your shots.

-Or, you can search more video production courses on our website, by clicking the button below.
+Or, you can search for more video production courses on our website by clicking the button below.

 7. Digital marketing

-Over the past decade, businesses have digitised the way they work, and as a result of that, jobseekers today will seriously benefit from having some digital skills on their CV.
+Over the past decade, businesses have digitised the way they work, and as a result of that, jobseekers today will really benefit from having some digital skills on their CV.